GitHubonline1396529/callout2latex/README.md

 ## Description

-`callout2latex.lua` is a Pandoc Lua filter for converting GitHub, Typora, Obsidian, and Microsoft[^1] styled Markdown Callout Blocks (also known as Alert Blocks, Message Boxes, or Admonitions[^2]) into \LaTeX\ environments.
+`callout2latex.lua` is a Pandoc Lua filter for converting [GitHub](https://github.com/orgs/community/discussions/16925), [Typora](https://github.com/typora-community-plugin/typora-plugin-callout), [Obsidian](https://help.obsidian.md/callouts#:~:text=To%20create%20a%20callout%2C%20add%20%60%5B%21info%5D%60%20to%20the,identifier%20determines%20how%20the%20callout%20looks%20and%20feels.), and [Microsoft](https://learn.microsoft.com/en-us/contribute/content/markdown-reference#alerts-note-tip-important-caution-warning)[^1] styled Markdown Callout Blocks (also known as Alert Blocks, Message Boxes, or Admonitions[^2]) into \LaTeX\ environments.

 The basic functionality of this script has been implemented correctly, although some issues still remain, which I plan to address in future updates.

+Most of this script was generated with the assistance of [ChatGPT](https://chatgpt.com/) and [DeepSeek](https://chat.deepseek.com/), with minor modifications made by me.

 ## Key Features